 And looking back, I am glad I did it.

-It was lonely, and I was always tired from the cycle of class, internship, commuting and work – but I learned a lot about myself.
+Especially since that was the only place I applied to, because I never really wanted to go to college, anyway.
+It was lonely, and I was always tired from the cycle of class, internship, commuting, and work – but I learned a lot about myself.

-People outside of the university used to refer to it as ‘Hogwarts’, and it’s top of the list for many as their dream school.
+People outside of the university used to refer to it as ‘Hogwarts’, and it’s at the top of the list for many aspiring artists as their dream school.
+I think the U.S. ranking recently went up for the school as well, and now it’s first for film and the arts.

 Anyway, I’ve probably droned on about this long enough.

-I hope everything works out for these students, and that Mori-senpai gets into the private program she’s dreaming about.
+I hope everything works out for these students and that Mori-senpai gets into the private program she’s dreaming about.
 And if she doesn’t – maybe it wasn’t meant to be, and she’ll find something else.

 Either way, I think I’ll leave this one here.